azad25/WebChatv1.0/readme.md

 # WebChat - AI Chatbot

-WebChat is an AI-powered chatbot application that allows users to interact with various language models.
+WebChat is an Gemini AI-powered chatbot application that allows users to interact with gemini model via REST API.
 This project utilizes React for the frontend and a Python backend to process user queries.
+Autmated keyword generation and search is also implemented.
 ![Chat Interface Screenshot](ui.png)
 ## Table of Contents